jfranklin12/Julian-Franklin-Professional-README-Generator/README.md

-# Julian Franklin Progessional README Generator
+# Julian Franklin Professional README Generator

   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

   ## Description

-  This project is designed to allow users to create their own read me final using the terminal of their projext page.
+  This project is designed to allow users to create their own read me final using the integrated terminal in their project.

   ## Table of Content
   - [Installation](#installation)